 OPEN* DOWNTOWN – Retail & Services

-Downtown businesses — and the thousands of workers who run them behind the scenes each day — depend on all of us.
-They have been hit hard over the past year, and new precautionary measures, while necessary, will be an enormous further strain.
-You can do your part by continuing to support them while they are OPEN*.
+Our small businesses — and the thousands of workers who run them behind the scenes each day — depend on all of us.
+They have been hit hard by COVID-19 precautionary measures and limitations and need our help.

 **Things are changing rapidly, and as such, the information presented here is subject to change.
 The list below represents our best understanding of the services downtown businesses currently are offering, and we will make every effort to keep up with changes, but we recommend confirming with each business directly.